saithasai/Call-center-Analysis/README.md

 Call center analysis is crucial in monitoring and improving both call center management and the customer experience.

+### Objective of this Project:
+Objective of this project is to build a dynamic dashboard in excel to find how much the customers are satisfied by the call centre by considering 6 metrics and discuss how to improve call center performance and customer experience.

+### Techniques Used
+Data extraction, cleaning, slicer making.

+### Tools used:
+MS Excel

 ### These lists are taken account while analyzing call center data
 1)Channel Distribution: shows the percentage of  calls over different communication channels.
 2)Reason Analysis: Explore the most common reasons that customer repeatedly contact customer support
 3)Sentiment Analysis: Analyze emotional tone behind an incoming message and tells the underlying sentiment is positive or negative or neutral feedbacks respectively
-4)Service Level Agreement(SLA): calculates the percentage of interactions that fall above,below or within the defined Service Level Agreement (SLA) response time.
+4)Service Level Agreement(SLA): calculates the percentage of interactions that fall above, below or within the defined Service Level Agreement (SLA) response time.
 5)Call volume: to find how many calls your call center receives each day and total call duration
 6)Average call duration: Finds how long it takes your agents to handle each call.
 A long average handle time can indicate that your agents are not efficient, or that they are spending too much time on each call.
 7)Customer satisfaction: gives how satisfied your customers are with your call center service by checking average satisfaction score

 So, pivot tables are made for the data analysis
 For primary KPIS

 <img width="637" alt="Screenshot 2024-03-31 161913" src="https://github.com/saithasai/Call-center-Analysis/assets/84937491/0deefe1e-dfa9-468e-84ca-2086eb2dc430">